vergeman/cf-workers/README.md

 * KV: Distributed, high read focus.
 * Durable Obj: Global Consistency / Transaction is paramount - JS Obj
 * R2: s3 clone

+---

+### Pages

+Easy dump to served static site:
+* Create index file in directory, e.g. `/basic-pages/index.html`
+* Publish it: `wrangler pages publish basic-pages`
+  * Takes a minute, but eventually the url will be generated
+  * Project will be created automaticaly